aws-samples/amazon-location-samples/maplibre-js-react-iot-asset-tracking/README.md

  The current configured provider is Amazon Cognito.

  Do you want to use the default authentication and security configuration?
-Defau lt configuration
+Default configuration
  Warning: you will not be able to edit these selections.
  How do you want users to be able to sign in?
 Username Do you want to configure advanced settings?
 No, I am done.